 Frequently Asked Questions about Land Transfer Tax

 Yes.
-‘Land’ is defined in the Land Transfer Tax Act as “lands, tenements and hereditaments and any estate, right or interest therein, a structure to be constructed on land as part of an arrangement relating to a conveyance of land, a leasehold interest or estate, the interest of an optionee, the interest of a purchaser under an agreement to sell land, or goodwill attributable to the location of land or to the existence thereon of any building or fixture, and fixtures.”
+‘Land’ is defined in the Land Transfer Tax Act as “lands, tenements, and hereditaments and any estate, right or interest therein, a structure to be constructed on land as part of an arrangement relating to a conveyance of land, a leasehold interest or estate, the interest of an optionee, the interest of a purchaser under an agreement to sell land, or goodwill attributable to the location of land or to the existence thereon of any building or fixture, and fixtures.”
 This definition is rather broad, as you can see.

-The value of consideration is most of the time the same as the purchasing price, However, in sometimes the transaction is settled by non-monetary means, or it is discounted (i.e. property transfer from a company to its shareholders).
+The value of consideration is most of the time the same as the purchasing price.
+However, sometimes the transaction is settled by non-monetary means, or it is discounted (i.e. property transfer from a company to its shareholders).
 In such cases, the fair market price is used for tax purposes.
 Land lease exceeding 50 years is included as well.

 The tax needs to be paid when the transfer is registered.
 You either register the transfer, or you are obliged to submit a Return on the Acquisition of a Beneficial Interest in Land form to the Ministry of Revenue.
 It is required that the transfer tax is paid within 30 days.

 Not really.
-However there are some ways, such as some transactions between spouses, in family business or for charity purposes which are excluded.
+However, there are some ways – such as some transactions between spouses, in family business, or for charity purposes – which are excluded.

-In case that the construction contract was part of the purchase, the cost of construction is added to the cost of the lot for tax purposes.
+If the construction contract was part of the purchase, the cost of construction is added to the cost of the lot for tax purposes.

-First-time homebuyers are eligible to claim a tax refund for up to $2000 with some limitations.
+First-time homebuyers are eligible to claim a tax refund for up to $2,000 with some limitations.
 If the first-time homebuyer should be only one person where there are multiple buyers (e.g. spouse, parents, children), the refund amount is significantly reduced (e.g. to 50% when there are two persons).
-Inheritance is also considered a way of acquiring a property besides a purchase, so if this is your case, you are not considered a first-time homebuyer.
+Inheritance is also considered a way of acquiring a property (besides a purchase), so if this is your case, you are not considered a first-time homebuyer.